 |Draft EQIA of the proposals for the Reform of the Common Funding Scheme||September 2013|

 |Final EQIA report on the draft teachers' (compensation for redundancy and premature retirement) regulations (NI) 2010 and complementary amendments to the teachers' superannuation regulations (NI) 1998||March 2010|

-The role of the Equality Unit is to provide guidance and advice to teams, within the Department, on the statutory duties under Section 75 of the Northern Ireland Act 1998; particularly in relation to screening and equality impact assessments.
+The role of the Equality Unit is to provide guidance and advice to teams, within the Department, on the statutory duties under Section 75 of the Northern Ireland Act 1998 and the Rural Needs Act (Northern Ireland) 2016.

-The Equality Unit also acts as an initial contact point, within the Department, on equality and human rights issues.
+The Equality Unit also acts as an initial contact point, within the Department on these issues.